Table of contents

-4 Reasons You Have a Resume Gap—and How to Explain Each One
+How to Address Resume Gaps: 4 Resume Gap Reasons and How to Explain Each One

-If you have a resume gap because you took care of a sick relative, give a quick overview about the situation.
-Try to avoid being emotional or going into lengthy details about the illness and its effects.
+If you have a resume gap because you took care of a sick relative, give a quick overview of the situation.
+Try to avoid going into lengthy details, which can be hard when you’re emotional about the situation.
+Instead, address the gap in your resume by providing the basics.

 If your mother had cancer, for example, you could say, “I stopped working when it became clear my mom needed help through her treatments.
 I took care of her full-time for two years.
 Then, when she entered remission and was able to live life normally, I decided it was time to focus on my career again.”

-If you’re applying for a position where you work directly with patients, you can draw a clear parallel to your experience taking care of your mother.
-If you’re applying for an administrative role, you can talk about how much organization and preparation goes into being an effective caretaker.
-Discuss how you needed to remember medication schedules, understand prescription effects, handle billing, work with the insurance company, manage doctor’s appointments, and more.
+You can also draw a parallel to your experience.
+For example, if you’re applying for a role in healthcare management, you may talk about how much organization and preparation goes into being an effective caretaker.
+If you are applying for a role with patient contact, such as a medical assistant position, discuss how you needed to remember medication schedules, understand prescription effects, handle billing, work with the insurance company, manage doctor’s appointments, and more.

 Request Information